 3 credits-This course is designed to provide student with a fundamental understanding of network security principles and implementation.
 Students examine the technologies used and principles involved in creating a secure computer networking environment.

-Prerequisite(s): NET-313.
+Prerequisite(s): Minimum grade of C- in NET-313.